ThomasMrln/Sheeter/README.md

-Sheeter
+Paginator
 =========

-PHP Class to simply pagination of your content.
+PHP Class for simply pagination of your content.
 Fast and swag.
 Enjoy